-- 1. A consent for a new lot shall conform to the land use designations shown on the Schedule A, the land use policies of this Official Plan and the implementing Zoning By-law.
-All consents shall conform to the provisions of the Plan and the implementing Zoning By-law with regard to both the severed and retained parcels of land that are subject to the application. - 2.
-Consents will be granted only when all parcels involved, including the retained, abut and have direct access to existing public road maintained on a year-round basis and of a standard of construction acceptable to the Town.
+- 1. All consents shall conform to the provisions of this Plan and the implementing Zoning Bylaw with regard to both the severed and retained parcels of land that are subject to the application. - 2.
+Consents will be granted only when all parcels abut and have direct access to existing public roads, is maintained on a year-round basis and is of a standard of construction acceptable to the Town.
 The only exception to this policy is for commercial lots or blocks within a plan of subdivision, on lots and blocks within a plan of condominium. - 3.
 The maximum number of new lots permitted to be created from an original holding shall be three (3) lots.
 A holding is defined as a parcel of land including all abutting parcels of land under the same ownership which are subject to subdivision control or part lot control under the Planning Act.
-An original holding means a holding as of January 10, 1987, which was the approval date of the Official Plan of the former Town of Petawawa. - 4.
-Above that maximum of three lots, no new lots will be permitted to be created through the consent process, except as provided for in subsection (4) and (5) below.
+An original holding means a holding as of January 10, 1987, which was the approval date of the Official Plan of the former Township of Petawawa. - 4.
+Above that maximum of three lots, no new lots will be permitted to be created through the consent process, except as provided for in subsection (5) and (6) below.
 Above the maximum of three lots, either further development would not be permitted, or a plan of subdivision would be required. - 5.
-Notwithstanding subsection 21.2.3 above, the following special policies shall apply to the Residential and Commercial Designations only: - While Council generally discourages granting more than three consents per holding under this Plan, a maximum of two additional consents may be granted in the Residential and Commercial Designations provided the following criteria are considered for the additional lots:
+Notwithstanding subsection 19.2.3, the following special policies shall apply to the Residential and Commercial Designations only: - While Council generally discourages granting more than three consents per holding under this Plan, a maximum of two additional consents may be granted in the Residential and Commercial Designations provided the following criteria are considered for the additional lots: - (a) that they do not create a conflict with abutting uses; - (b) that they do not lead to additional municipal services being required; and, - (c) that they are serviced by full municipal water and sewer services.

-- (a) that they do not create a conflict with abutting uses; - (b) that they do not lead to additional municipal services being required; and - (c) that they are serviced by full municipal water and sewer services. - 6.
-Notwithstanding subsection (3) above, the following special policies shall apply to the Rural and Rural Residential Designations only:
+- 6. Notwithstanding subsection (3) above, the following special policies shall apply to the Rural and Rural Residential Designations only: